What is Our Specialty as Agile Coaches at tangly?

 • Implement MVC.

-• Improve Scrum approach, teach agile values.
+• Improve the Scrum approach, teach agile values.

 • Introduce eXtreme Programming practices.